open/close all folders

 - V for Vendetta was originally released in black and white, and then recolored by a different person.
 With watercolors.
 In quasi-impressionistic colors.
 Without paying attention to the lines.
+The most obvious problem with this being that all the blood had already been done in ink, which suddenly looked a bit strange next to a bunch of colors.

 - The classic Batman story The Killing Joke is an interesting case in that there are two separate colorations that, depending on the person you talk to, may or may not fall under this trope.
 Upon its original release, Dave Gibbons gave the story a garishly bright, almost psychadelic coloration.
 Some people, including line artist Brian Bolland, were not pleased with how brightly the colors turned out and felt they robbed the book of its darkness, but others praised the demented energy and atmosphere that the coloration gave the book.
 The 20th-anniversary edition was recolored by Bolland in an attempt to fix what he saw as a problem.
 The results were controversial.
 The flashback scenes, which had a coloration in line with the rest of the book in the original, are colored black and white with a few colors popping out instead.
 The book as a whole features a lot more shading, much more toned down colors, and a generally gloomy, dark feel as opposed to the more manic feel of the original.
 The recolored version also features some disturbing new details, like how when the Joker emerges from the chemical-laced waters, his eyes were supposed to be bleeding.
 The original version colored the blood white, making it look like tears.
 Some people praised this and how chilling it looked, but others found it to be a Narmy attempt to make the book needlessly Darker and Edgier, and that the tears worked far better within the context of the scene.